 Flying to Baja

 Taking an airplane flight to a big city in Baja is becoming an increasingly popular way of getting around the area.
-The main reason that so many people are choosing to go this route is that it is becoming cheaper and that the dangers of drivers are becoming more pronounced.
-While flying is an excellent idea for those wishing to surf only a few spots, it isn’t as good for those who want to surf out-of-the-way areas.
-Luckily, it is easy to rent a car at the airport.
+The main reason that so many people are choosing to go this route is that it is becoming cheaper.
+Flying is an excellent idea for those who need can afford it, especially if you have your own plane.

 The Border Crossing